 Scenographic design is communication design

-The project degree program Scenographic Design and Communication focusses its commitment on theatre and stage spaces, museum and exhibition spaces media and hypermedia spaces, on public spaces of commercial and institutional communication, on temporary spaces and design areas of brand staging and corporate communication.
-The graduates of the Master’s program know how to combine subject-specific and interdisciplinary interests, theoretical knowledge and artistic intuition, performative and moderating competence with management and organisation skills.
-They are aware of their artistic and creative as well as their social responsibility and thus ensure the effectiveness of planning and im-plementation.
+The project-based study program Scenographic Design and Communication focuses its commitment on theater and stage spaces, museum and exhibition spaces media and hypermedia spaces, on public spaces of commercial and institutional communication, on temporary spaces and design areas of brand staging and corporate communication.
+The graduates of the Master’s program know how to combine subject-specific and interdisciplinary interests, theoretical knowledge and artistic intuition, performative and moderating competence with management and organization skills.
+They are aware of their artistic and creative as well as of their social responsibility and thus ensure the effectiveness of planning and im-plementation.
 The Master’s program Scenographic Design and Communication has an international focus.
 Practical project work during studies is designed to promote international exchange and to contribute to the establishment of a worldwide network for Scenographic Design.

 Content and structure